pvskp/Base-de-conhecimento/README.md

   * <a href="https://github.com/ossu/computer-science">Self-taught education in Computer Science </a> (<a href="https://github.com/ossu">ossu</a>)

 ## Credits
-@denicmarko on twitter by the Thread "Useful websites for web developers" -> https://twitter.com/denicmarko/status/1430843440976351234
+* @denicmarko on twitter by the Thread "Useful websites for web developers" -> <a href="https://twitter.com/denicmarko/status/1430843440976351234"> here</a>.
-@denicmarko on twitter by the Thread "GitHub repositories to learn programming" -> https://twitter.com/denicmarko/status/1429390999445512194
+* @denicmarko on twitter by the Thread "GitHub repositories to learn programming" -> <a href="https://twitter.com/denicmarko/status/1429390999445512194"> here</a>.
+* @VladPasca5 on twitter by the Thread "10 FREE Udemy courses for you to learn JavaScript " -> <a href="https://twitter.com/VladPasca5/status/1430878504833327105"> here</a>.